-- Valid passport (unless exempt from passport and visa requirements) - A valid visa - A valid Form DS-2019 or I-20 signed for re-entry on the reverse - If you are leaving the country for the break, remember to have your DS-2019 signed by the RO before you leave and check in with the GEO upon your return!
+- Valid passport (unless exempt from passport and visa requirements) - A valid visa - A valid Form DS-2019 or I-20 with a current travel signature.

+If you are leaving the country for the break, remember to have your I-20 signed by a DSO or DS-2019 signed by an RO before you leave.
+Remember that you will need to check in with GEO every semester, regardless of whether or not you remained in the US over the break!